hiralkd/lessons-learned-3/using_trello.md

 Trello is a great tracking tool for large sophisticated projects with several steps and several collaborators.
-The main idea is that all the actions could be divided into 3 main gropus: to do, doing and done - this is a great way to stay on track and check your priorities.
-The names of the groups could be different from the named 3, but all should make sense and fit into teh flow.
+The main idea is that all the actions could be divided into 3 main groups: to do, doing and done - this is a great way to stay on track and check your priorities.
+The names of the groups could be different from the named 3, but all should make sense and fit into the flow.
 Trello is a great digital tool to follow this logic.
 The link to this service is www.trello.com